Superhero: Ongoing legal debate

+Superhero names: public domain vs. trademark

+Even when characters enter the public domain, their names are not always free for use.
+A notable example is the character Daredevil, originally created by Jack Binder and Jack Cole for Lev Gleason Publications.
+Although his classic version is in the public domain, Marvel holds the trademark for the name “Daredevil,” associated with its own character introduced in 1964.
+This prevents third parties from commercially using the name.
+Under U.S. law at the time, publishers were required to renew their copyrights after 28 years.

 Minority superheroes

 In keeping with their origins as representing the archetypical hero stock character in 1930s American comics, superheroes are predominantly depicted as White American middle- or upper-class young adult males and females who are typically tall, athletic, educated, physically attractive and in perfect health.
 Beginning in the 1960s with the civil rights movement in the United States, and increasingly with the rising concern over political correctness in the 1980s, superhero fiction centered on cultural, ethnic, national, racial and language minority groups (from the perspective of US demographics) began to be produced.
 This began with depiction of black superheroes in the 1960s, followed in the 1970s with a number of other ethnic-minority superheroes.
 In keeping with the political mood of the time, cultural diversity and inclusivism would be an important part of superhero groups starting from the 1980s.
 In the 1990s, this was further augmented by the first depictions of superheroes as homosexual.
 In 2017, Sign Gene emerged, the first group of deaf superheroes with superpowers through the use of sign language.